Various schemes and legislation are in place to promote and facilitate the installation of charging stations. Here are some key points to consider:

-Subsidies and Incentive Programs: Governments often offer subsidies and incentive programs to promote the installation of charging stations.
+Subsidies and incentive programs: Governments often offer subsidies and incentive programs to promote the installation of charging stations.
 These can be financial incentives that can help you with the costs of purchasing and installing a charging station.

 Ole Diepstraten